 A manufacturing business that relies on referrals and sales channels to generate business can work back with partners, sales and engineers on the ground to train and advocate the product.
 Thus creating a support circle and getting a greater brand message out.
-Lowering support and sales costs through education for decision makers and end users that they can reach out and participate in.
+Lowering support and sales costs through education for decision makers and end users that can reach out and participate.

 Take a look at your online offerings this year, do you offer a product forum that is static for many years or do you look at pulling in pre- and post- sales to grow the connection with your audience and dynamic content.

 Where do you see a bottleneck on your business?